I used to work in my family's restaurant and helped run it. I love good food, and I've cooked family meals for over 60 years.

 - Cup or bowl to mix cornflour

-- 2-4 oz Chicken or turkey pieces, torn into small pieces
+- 2 to 4 ounces chicken or turkey pieces, torn into small pieces

 - Put rice in saucepan.
 Cover it in water and swirl it around to wash it.
 Pour away the water.
 Pour boiling water on the rice, using 2 cups of water to one cup of rice.
 Bring to the boil, stir once and gently simmer on very low heat for 10 minutes, adding the herbs and spices except for the garlic.
 Then remove from heat.
 At this stage, all the water should have been absorbed by the rice.